polkadot-js/docs/docs/substrate/constants.md

 ### enactmentPeriod: `BlockNumber`
 - **interface**: `api.consts.democracy.enactmentPeriod`
-- **summary**:    The minimum period of locking and the period between a proposal being approved and  enacted.
+- **summary**:    The period between a proposal being approved and enacted.

    It should generally be a little more than the unstake period to ensure that  voting stakers have an opportunity to remove themselves from the system in the case  where they are on the losing side of a vote.